profzei/Matebook-X-Pro-2018/Graphics/Readme.md

 - select `3000x2000` for resolution config [choice #5]
 - reboot

 After reboot, more `HiDPI` resolutions become available like `3000x2000`, `2880x1920`, `2250x1500`, `1920x1280`.
-The configuration file `DisplayProductID-422a` for our display (JDI422a) can be found for the path `/System/Library/Displays/Contents/Resources/Overrides/` in `DisplayVendorID-2889` folder.
-If you want to "identify" easier actual "Display profile" in "System Preferences" -> "Display Preferences", do the following steps:
+The configuration file `DisplayProductID-422a` for our display (JDI422a) can be found in the path `/System/Library/Displays/Contents/Resources/Overrides/` in `DisplayVendorID-2889` folder.
+If you want to "identify" your actual "Display profile" in "System Preferences" -> "Display Preferences", do the following steps:
 ```
 cd /System/Library/Displays/Contents/Resources/Overrides/DisplayVendorID-2889
 sudo nano DisplayProductID-422a